 Method 2.
 Transfer files between iPhone and PC using Documents app

 Documents is the most capable application on your iOS device.
-It’s the hub for all your files as it replaces a document viewer, PDF reader, “read it later”, music and video player, file downloader, cloud integrator and bunch of other applications as the one elegant app.
+It’s the hub for all your files as it replaces a document viewer, PDF reader, web browser, music and video player, file downloader, cloud integrator and bunch of other applications as the one elegant app.

 The file sharing app will establish a local connection in your network, thus you can’t connect them to different Wi-Fi networks.
 Wi-Fi Transfer doesn’t rely on your Internet speed because all the files are transferred within your local network.
 Due to the same reason, the file transfer speed is usually very fast.

 Connect both your iPhone and computer to the same Wi-Fi network.
 Run the Documents app on your iPhone.
-Tap on the Plus button (+ icon) at the bottom right corner to bring up the menu at the lower section of your screen and select Connect to Computer.
-You will then get a four digits code.
+Tap the My Files tab at the bottom if you’re not already there.
+Tap the More menu (three dots icon) in the top-right corner, then choose Connect to Computer from the drop-down menu.
+You will then get the transfer address and code to sign in.

 Open a web browser on your computer, Edge, IE, Chrome, Firefox, Opera or else.
 Visit https://docstransfer.com/, then enter the code you see on your iOS device to connect.

 Your iPhone and computer are now connected through your local WiFi network!
 To download files, photos, music, videos, documents or other files from iPhone to PC, select one or more files or folders in your desktop browser and click Download to get them from the iPhone to your computer.

 To upload some documents from PC to your iPhone, click Upload button in your desktop browser or just drag and drop the files into your browser.
 You can upload photos, music, videos, documents, archives or anything you want.
 You can drag the files from your computer hard drive and drop them to any specific folder on your iPhone.
 For example, you can create a music folder, then upload all songs from PC to this music folder on iPhone or iPad.